kp5406mbi-cloud/task-manager-springboot/README.md

 ---

-## 🔐 Demo Credentials

-Username: testuser
-Password: test123

----

 ## 📈 Scalability Considerations

 * Stateless authentication using JWT enables horizontal scaling
-* Can be extended with:

-  * Redis (caching)
-  * PostgreSQL (production DB)
-  * Docker (containerization)
+* Database can be scaled using replication and indexing
+* Microservices architecture can separate auth and task services
+* Caching (Redis) can reduce database load
-  * Load balancing for high traffic systems
+* Load balancers can distribute traffic across instances

 ---

-## 🧪 Testing
+## 🚀 Deployment

-* APIs tested using Swagger UI
-* Frontend tested via browser
+The application can be deployed using platforms like **Render** or **Railway** for backend hosting.

 ---

-## Scalability Considerations

-- Stateless authentication using JWT enables horizontal scaling
-- Database can be scaled using replication and indexing
-- Microservices architecture can separate auth and task services
-- Caching (Redis) can reduce database load
-- Load balancers can distribute traffic across instances

 ## 👨‍💻 Author

 **Kumar Piyush**
 Mathematics and Computing, BIT Mesra

+---